ibm-cloud-docs/discovery-data/recovery.md

 ### Restoring connections to external data sources
 {: #restoreconnections}

 In case of an unanticipated loss of data, you might lose your scheduled crawls of external data sources.
-See [Configuring IBM Cloud data sources](/docs/discovery-data?topic=discovery-data-sources) for the list of available sources.
+See [Configuring {{site.data.keyword.cloud_notm}} data sources](/docs/discovery-data?topic=discovery-data-sources) for the list of available sources.

 To restore your external data, re-establish your connections to these data sources, and then re-crawl them.

-To find the data source credentials that you stored, follow the instructions for your chosen data source in [Configuring IBM Cloud data sources](/docs/discovery-data?topic=discovery-data-sources).
+To find the data source credentials that you stored, follow the instructions for your chosen data source in [Configuring {{site.data.keyword.cloud_notm}} data sources](/docs/discovery-data?topic=discovery-data-sources).
 These instructions explain how you can reconnect to your data sources and get the data imported into {{site.data.keyword.discoveryshort}}.

 ### Restoring Smart Document Understanding models